Skip to main content

 };

-Applied Modifier(s)
+Applied modifier(s)

 In addition, if you would like multiple modifiers, instead of just MOD_LSFT, you can override the mods property: